o28o/fdg/README.md

 # fdg
 # find.dhamma.gift - Liberation Search Engine
 # online version
-Grep-based search in all Texts of Pali Suttanta and Vinaya in 4 languages: Pali, English, Russian and Thai.
+Grep-based search in all Texts of Pali Suttanta and Vinaya in 4 languages: Pali, English, Russian, Thai and Sinhala.
 Little script that will or at least might change Buddhism to better.
 Search all matches for the word in Suttas and Vinaya.
 Web implementation of bash script that generates comfortables datatables.